dreymonde/Shallows/README.md

 let storage = MyStorage().asStorage()
 ```

-You can also conform to a `ReadableStorageProtocol` only.
+You can also conform to a `ReadOnlyStorageProtocol` only.
 That way, you only need to define a `retrieve(forKey:completion:)` method.

 ## Installation
 **Shallows** is available through [Carthage][carthage-url].
 To install, just write into your Cartfile: